TARS

 Never on the hot path.

-The SDK accumulates data locally in memory and flushes asynchronously on a 60-second timer.
-Your agent never waits for Vouch.
-If Vouch is down, your agent is unaffected.
+The SDK accumulates call stats locally in memory and flushes asynchronously every 5 minutes.
+Your agent never waits for TARS.
+If TARS is down, your agent is unaffected.

 Zero